BuildFrom/.github/profile/README.md

 ## Getting Started

-The organization is designed to reuse common software design patterns used in frontend and backend projects.
-If you're collaborating on something that I haven't listed, please provide the best possible architecture.
-For example, the Factory Pattern, SOLID principles, Domain-Driven Design and/or MVC(if applicable).
-Implement authentication as it is used entirely everywhere, so that is a great addition to a starter kit.
-You're more than welcome to improve what's already been created.
+The organization is designed to reuse common software design patterns used in frontend and backend projects as templates after a new repository is created.
+Enhancements are welcomed for designing the best possible architecture, for example:
+1. Factory Pattern, SOLID principles, and Domain-Driven-Design, and/or MVC **(backend)**
+2. Advanced File Based Routing/Pattern Matching and State Management  **(frontend)**
+3. ... **(microservices)**

 #### Frontend